fullstack-storyteller/ProblemSolving/_1_data-structures-algo-intro.md

 # Introduction to Data Structures

-**Data Structures** is a way of organinsing data so that it can be used (accessed / queried / even updated ) effectively.
+- **Data Structures** is a way of organinsing data so that it can be used (accessed / queried / even updated) effectively.

+- They are esential ingredients in creating fast and powerful algorithms.

+- They help manage and organise data.

+- They make code cleaner and easier to understand

 ## Types of Data Structures